homerjed/sbgm/paper/paper.md

     - likelihood weighting (maximum likelihood training of SBGMs) -->

-Diffusion-based generative models [@diffusion, @ddpm] are a method for density estimation and sampling from high-dimensional distributions.
+Diffusion-based generative models [@diffusion; @ddpm] are a method for density estimation and sampling from high-dimensional distributions.
 A sub-class of these models, score-based diffusion generatives models (SBGMs, [@sde]), permit exact-likelihood estimation via a change-of-variables associated with the forward diffusion process [@sde_ml].
 Diffusion models allow fitting generative models to high-dimensional data in a more efficient way than normalising flows since only one neural network model parameterises the diffusion process as opposed to a stack of networks in typical normalising flow architectures.

 <!-- problems in cosmology, need for SBI -->

 The software we present, `sbgm`, is designed to be used by researchers in machine learning and the natural sciences for fitting diffusion models with a suite of custom architectures for their tasks.
 These models can be fit easily with multi-accelerator training and inference within the code.
 Typical use cases for these kinds of generative models are emulator approaches [@emulating], simulation-based inference (likelihood-free inference, [@sbi]), field-level inference [@field_level_inference] and general inverse problems [@inverse_problem_medical; @Feng2023; @Feng2024] (e.g. image inpainting [@sde] and denoising [@ambientdiffusion; @blinddiffusion]).
-This code allows for seemless integration of diffusion models to these applications by allowing for easy conditioning of data on parameters, classifying variables or other data such as images.
+This code allows for seemless integration of diffusion models to these applications by providing data-generating models with easy conditioning of the data on parameters, classifying variables or other data such as images.

 <!-- Other domains... audio etc -->